Cosmian/kms/documentation/docs/authentication.md

 In authenticated mode, the server requires authentication for all requests.
 The authentication method can be either:

+- an API token passed in the `Authorization` header configured both at the client and server side
 - a TLS client certificate and the server extracts the username from the certificate's subject common name (CN)
 - or a JWT access token and the server extracts the username from the token's subject (sub) claim